 What if my employer pays me after I have been issued with a form P45?

 If your employer makes you a taxable payment after issuing you with a form P45, then they are obliged to operate a certain tax code (0T on a non-cumulative basis) which means – among other things – that you will not have any personal allowance set against the payment.
 Broadly, you are likely to have an amount of tax withheld from you which will exceed the amount ultimately payable when your annual position is reconciled.

 Depending on your circumstances, this might mean that you are due a refund of tax.
 See below for how to claim this back.

 We explain how NIC works in these circumstances, including what paperwork your employer should give you summarising the payments made and amounts deducted, in our main guidance.

 What if my employer goes into liquidation?

-In this event, if you are entitled to statutory redundancy pay then you should be able to receive it, and any other outstanding payments, from the National Insurance Fund instead of your employer.
+In this event, if you are entitled to statutory redundancy pay then you should be able to receive it, and any other outstanding payments like holiday pay or notice pay, from the Insolvency Service instead of your employer.
 See GOV.UK for more information.

 You should note that tax and NIC will be withheld on any payments that they make you that are ordinarily taxable or chargeable to NIC.

 Further links to detailed information about how payments from the Insolvency Service work can be found on GOV.UK.